panoply/vscode-liquid/readme.md

 }
 ```

+# Enable/Disable Extended Capabilities

+The extension provides an option for disabling extended capabilities.
+The `liquid.enable` workspace/user option can be used to disable vscode-liquid from initializing in environments or projects where you may no desire its usage.
+When the `liquid.enable` setting is set to `false` will disable the following features:

+- Formatting
+- File Association
+- JSON Validations
+- Status Bar Item

 # Syntax Support

 Liquid syntax highlighting support within HTML and JSON languages are applied using vscode injection grammars.
 Grammar injections allow intelliSense capabilities provided by vscode to persist and work without interruption.
 Liquid syntax contained in JavaScript, CSS, SCSS, YAML and other supported languages require an `.liquid` extension suffix be applied to file names (eg: _.css_ → _.css.liquid_ etc).
 If the required `.liquid` suffix is problematic then use [file associations](https://code.visualstudio.com/docs/languages/identifiers) and point extensions to the language names.